piper1970/event-booking-microservice/README.md

 For Windows users, make sure to adjust the paths to use backslashes instead of forward slashes.
 Also, consider using different shells for each service, with environment variables set in each shell individually.
 It makes it much easier.

+### Launching all microservices manually
+The following microservices should be launched in this order.
 1. discovery-server (running Eureka server for local discovery)
    1. `java -jar -Dspring.profiles.active=local_discovery ./discovery-server/target/discovery-server-0.1.1-SNAPSHOT.jar`
 2. event-service-config (using profile `native` to using filesystem-based config backend)